Skip to main content Skip to footer

 - Maintenance

-To make a successful extension application, the applicant will need to provide evidence that they score either 75 or 80 points in the first four attributes (depending on the date of original application).
-It is mandatory to score 10 points for both English Language and Maintenance.
+To make a successful extension application, the applicant would need to provide evidence that they score either 75 or 80 points in the first four attributes (depending on the date of original application).

-The date of application for a Tier 1 General visa, is either the date of submission of the application (for applications submitted in the UK by post) or the date that the associated application fee was paid (for applications submitted outside the UK or through the Home Office’s fast-track service).
+The date of application for a Tier 1 General visa, was either the date of submission of the application (for applications submitted in the UK by post) or the date that the associated application fee was paid (for applications submitted outside the UK or through the Home Office’s fast-track service).

 The date of your initial application may not be the same date that your visa permission was granted.
-For example, if you submitted your initial application by post on 15 March 2010 and your visa was granted on 20 May 2010.
+For example, if your submitted your initial application by post on 15 March 2010 and your visa was granted on 20 May 2010.
 This would mean that you would continue to extend your visa permission under the Rules that were in place before 5 April 2010.

 In 2010, the Home Office made two significant changes to the Tier 1 General points criteria.